michaelmacinnis/oh/MANUAL.md

 ## Floats

 Just like integers in oh, things that look like floats are still symbols by default.
-To create a float, the `float` command can be used with an argument that will parse correctly as an float.
+To explicitly create a float, the `float` command can be used with an argument that will parse correctly as an float.

 The command,